Roland Fryer: Academic career

 Fryer began his research career as an applied theorist, developing models of social image and measures of segregation.
 His research subsequently moved into empirical issues, especially those connected with race.
 In 2016, Fryer published a working paper concluding that although minorities (African Americans and Hispanics) are more likely to experience police use of force than whites, they were not more likely to be shot by police than whites in a given interaction with police.
 The paper generated considerable controversy and criticism.
 Fryer responded to some of these criticisms in an interview with The New York Times.
 In 2019, Fryer's paper was published in the Journal of Political Economy.
-Some scholars criticized Fryer's study, arguing that due to selection bias, he was unable to draw any conclusions about racial bias in shootings from police stops.
-If police are more likely to stop a black person than a white person, then the average white person that they stop might be dissimilar to the average black person (for example, the white person might be behaving in a more threatening manner), thus leading to faulty inferences about racial bias in shootings.
-Some of these potential differences (e.g. type of weapon held by the suspect, and whether they attacked the police officer), were accounted for in the analysis.
 A 2019 study by Princeton University political scientists disputed the findings by Fryer, saying that if police had a higher threshold for stopping whites, this might mean that the whites, Hispanics and blacks in Fryer's data are not similar.
 Nobel-laureate James Heckman and Steven Durlauf, both University of Chicago economists, published a response to the Fryer study, writing that the paper "does not establish credible evidence on the presence or absence of discrimination against African Americans in police shootings" due to issues with selection bias.
 Fryer responded by saying Durlauf and Heckman erroneously claim that his sample is "based on stops".
 Further, he states that the "vast majority of the data [...] is gleaned from 911 calls for service in which a civilian requests police presence."